 Sandals can also come in handy on your mountain adventure.
 It will feel nice to give your feet a break from the constricting hiking boots you’ll wear on adventures.
-If they’re waterproof, it’s a bonus becaue you can wear them in the river or in the lake.
+If they’re waterproof, it’s a bonus because you can wear them in the river or in the lake.

 We’re not saying your feet are smelly…but they might sweat a little more when you’re adventuring all day.
-Nothing’s better than putting on a fresh pair of socks after a day of outdoor adventuring.
+Nothing’s better than putting on a fresh pair of Darn Tough socks after a day of outdoor adventuring.
 We recommend moisture-wicking socks to keep your feet cool and dry.